 Hero Platform_'s Classification Wizard is a tool that allows users without AI experience to classify any type and amount of text and then create AI models in an automated Flow.

-To build an AI model, the Classification Wizard needs a training dataset Input with a field for example text and a label field.
+To build an AI model, the Classification Wizard needs a training dataset Input with a field for example text and a category field.

 Create a Text Classification AI Model

 - Open AI from the navigation menu and select AI Models.

 - Enter a name for the Classification model.

 - Select a dataset Input.

 Select the Input field - The sample text.

 Select the output field - The category values.
 (Category values with spaces and special characters are supported.)

 Mark a radio button for the expected model size.